 Kite-Flying Field Trips at Wild Rivers Recreation Area

 Field trips to fly kites, streamers and windsocks at the Wild Rivers Recreation area take place at the beginning of May.
 During the day-long field trips, students fly their kites and experiment with the powers of the wind.
 Video footage of this process is recorded and edited together with classroom footage and edited into a short film to be shown during the NeoKite exhibition and at the NeoRio symposium at Wild Rivers, Sept.
 27 – 29th.

 NeoKite Exhibition at Ocho in Questa: Sept 27 – Oct 4, 2012

-The NeoKite exhibition is part of “NeoRio 2012, Powers of Sun, Wind and Water” as well as ISEA2012 Machine Wilderness.
-All students, parents, teachers and community members are cordially invited to the kid-friendly exhibition reception at Ocho, a new exhibition space in Questa, on September 28, 2012, 5-8 pm.
+The NeoKite exhibition was part of “NeoRio 2012, Powers of Sun, Wind and Water” as well as ISEA2012 Machine Wilderness.
+All were invited to the kid-friendly exhibition reception and debut of the NeoKite film at Ocho, a new exhibition space in Questa, on September 28, 2012, 5-8 pm.

 The 2012 NeoKite project is organized by LEAP, Wild Earth Studio, and Artist Volunteers with the BLM Taos Field Office and the Questa School District.

 Support is provided by the following organizations, businesses and individuals: